paulbuttler/dslab-project4/README.md

 # Look Ma, No Markers - Implementation for 3D Body and Hand Pose Estimation

-This repository contains a from-scratch implementation of 3D body and hand pose estimation based on the paper Look Ma, No Markers (Hewitt et al., 2024), using synthetic training data provided by the authors.
+This repository contains a from-scratch implementation of 3D body and hand pose estimation based on the paper [*Look Ma, no markers*](https://microsoft.github.io/SynthMoCap/) (Hewitt et al., 2024), using synthetic training data provided by the authors.
 The original code was not publicly released.

 <p float="left">
  <img src="experiments/synth/full/ldmks_id_0000801_001.png" width="300" />